apache/npanday/README.txt

+Prerequisites
+* csc.exe must be available on your PATH.
+Usually it can be found in C:\WINDOWS\Microsoft.NET\Framework\[version]
+* NUnit must be installed or otherwise configured, see http://incubator.apache.org/nmaven/getting-started.html

 Initial Build
 * On the first build, execute the bootstrap-build script.
 On subsequent builds, you can just type mvn install from the command prompt.